TLampr/MultiNERD/README.md

 Model A is trained to identify the <b>Person</b> (PER), <b>Location</b> (LOC), <b>Organization</b> (ORG}), <b>Animal</b> (ANIM), and <b>Disease</b> (DIS) entities.

 ## 4. Evaluation
 Use the ```Model_results_exploration.ipynb``` notebook to explore results of the models on the test partition of the dataset.
+The results of this exploration are:
+* The confusion matrices
+* Ratio of named entities that are "leaked" towards the "O" out of scope entities

-These results are:
+The final results are:

 ### 4.1.
 Model A